11 Best Dog Foods for Active Dogs in 2023 — Reviews & Top Picks

 The 11 Best Dog Foods for Active Dogs

-1. The Farmer’s Dog Fresh Chicken Dog Food – Best Overall
+1. The Farmer’s Dog Chicken Recipe (Fresh Dog Food Subscription) – Best Overall

 Active dogs need a lot of fuel, and that’s where fresh food subscriptions really shine.
 We found The Farmer’s Dog Chicken Recipe to be the overall best food for active dogs because of its nutritious, high-protein diet.
 This food’s main ingredients are chicken, Brussel sprouts, Bok choy (Chinese cabbage), and broccoli, with added fish oil and nutrients.
 This balanced blend gives your pup a whopping 49% protein on a dry matter basis.
 Although this is a lot for some dogs, if your dog is highly active, the protein-heavy diet is the way to go.

 The Farmer’s Dog is an easy-to-use subscription service—it only takes minutes to enter your dog’s info, and then it can help you calculate the best food for your pet and deliver meals straight to your door.

 Since it is subscription only, it can be a little trickier to browse and compare plans, but you can click above to get 50% off of your first order to try it out and cancel any time.
 It is a little pricier than standard pet food, but the quality of the food definitely speaks for itself.

 To conclude, we think this is the overall best dog food for active dogs available this year.

 - 49% protein

 - More expensive than standard dog food

 2. American Journey Active Life Formula Dry Dog Food — Best Value